cksystemsteaching/selfie/README.md

 1. Spatial isolation: virtual machines need to be isolated from each other in space, that is, in main memory and even in the CPU registers of the physical machine hosting the virtual machines.
 The problem involves efficiently sharing limited storage and making that transparent to the code hosted by virtual machines.
 Sharing CPU registers is solved by saving and restoring register values when context switching.
 Sharing the storage provided by main memory is more complicated and essentially involves answering two questions: how is shared memory allocated and deallocated without fragmenting physical memory, and how is memory access efficiently decoupled from memory management?
 There are two common solutions: *segmentation* and an efficient generalization of segmentation called *paging*.
 Selfie, as most modern systems, implements paging.
 Spatial isolation is an issue that also applies to emulated machines.

 2. Temporal isolation: virtual machines also need to be isolated from each other in time, at least to a degree that establishes *fairness*, that is, each virtual machine gets to execute after a finite amount of time.
-This problem involves answering two questions from the perspective of the VMM: which virtual machine runs next on the physical machine, but only for a finite amount of time, that is, how do we make sure the physical machine eventually switches back to the virtual machine hosting the VMM?
+This problem involves answering two questions from the perspective of the VMM: which virtual machine runs next on the physical machine, but only for a finite amount of time, that is, how do we also make sure the physical machine eventually switches back to the virtual machine hosting the VMM?
 The first question is an instance of a *scheduling problem* which is typically solved by a *scheduling algorithm* of which many variants exist.
 Selfie does not implement a *scheduler* leaving that as a simple exercise.
 The second question is an instance of a *control problem* which can essentially be solved through *cooperation* or *preemption*.
 Selfie features preemption as it is standard in most modern systems.
 Again, temporal isolation is an issue that also applies to emulated machines.

 3. Self-reference: virtual machine monitors, and in fact most forms of virtualizing runtime systems, including operating system kernels, need to deal with self-reference which is the principled source of their intrinsic complexity.
 A VMM is software that runs on a physical machine but can only do so in isolation from the virtual machines it manages.
 The solution is to host a VMM in a virtual machine as well, thus getting isolation for free.
 However, the self-reference involved in that, which is still there even if we were to host a VMM directly on a physical machine, creates a *bootstrapping problem*.
 Who manages the virtual machine that hosts a VMM?
 This is done by a smaller piece of software called a *microkernel* that does indeed run directly on a physical machine without virtual memory yet carefully isolated from everything else.
 The key functionality provided by the microkernel is context switching.
 However, context switching with emulated machines is trivial as there is no self-reference in emulators that use interpretation for executing code.